In this edition of our Insight Masterclass sessions, we speak with mastering engineer Chris Pavey and discuss those common mixing encounters!

 These are just a few of the mix problems that I come across in my day to day work.
 But remember every track is unique, every problem has its exceptions – so these are just things to keep in the back of your mind when working on your mix.
 I have tried to keep explanations brief, but please get in touch if you want to dig deeper, its always a pleasure to help others create music!

-Too much low end is one of the most common mix problems I come across.
+I frequently encounter one of the most common mix problems: excessive low end.
 This can be due to over boosting frequencies that don’t need to be, and then these frequencies don’t translate well on playback.
 This can be down to a bad listening environment when mixing.
 If you can’t hear the spectrum of sound accurately, you can’t be certain that what you’re adjusting in your mix is the right thing to do.

 Bare in mind that well shaped low end can sound fuller and have greater depth than just boosting broad spectrums of those frequencies.
 Also take a look at the relationship between your kick and bass sounds (electronic or acoustic), and shape them to work together, rather then stepping on each other and masking each other.